Joystream/joystream/testnets/acropolis/specification/runtime/discovery-module.md

 Allow root to set the current bootstrap endpoints.
-Note that the number of endpoints is never expected to grow large, as new nodes are discovered from this set of boostrap endpoints - therefore always setting the entire vector is sufficient.
+Note that the number of endpoints is never expected to grow large, as new nodes are discovered from this set of bootstrap endpoints - therefore always setting the entire vector is sufficient.

 #### Errors